Rajkamal8979/localstack-deployment/Readme.md

 	* Step-2 `terraform plan`
 	* Step-3 `terraform apply`
 	This will setup Kinesis stream, Lambda and Kinesis trigger in Localstack env using `create_aws.tf` file.

+## Insert data into Kinesis Data Stream
+* Use `kinesis_generator/generate_kinesis_record.py` to generate Kinesis records.
+* It inserts one static JSON record.
+This can be modified for inserting records as JSON streams

 ## How to run the DAGs
 * Once everyting is up and running, navigate to Airflow UI http://localhost:8080